 - It’s All About Diversity

 Before you say goodbye to this decade, you can do your part to promote diversity through your design.
 After all, it’s called the world wide web for a reason.
-Make an effort to make your design more inclusive whether it’s involving gender identities, cultures, abilities, size, and more.
+Make an effort to make your design more inclusive whether it’s involving gender identities, generations, cultures, abilities, size, and more.
 You have the perfect platform to send the message of inclusiveness to the world and your client’s brand will benefit from such a positive message, too.